tidev/ti.admob/ios/documentation/view.md

 The background color used for the ad.

-### boolean testing (deprecated)

-Whether or not admob should be run in testing mode.
-Running in testing mode returns test ads to the simulator when running in simulator, and the current device when running from device.

 ### Array[String] testDevices

 An array of test device ids.
 Adding the id of a test device to this array